 Gift Affidavits are most commonly used when giving someone an expensive item as a gift, such as a car, and legal proof is required to transfer ownership.

-Depending on the item given, the designation of a gift may also be relevant at a state or federal level for taxation, registration, and other purposes.
-Common terms used in a gift affidavit include:
+Depending on the item, you may have to state that it is a gift for state or federal reasons.
+It can be for tax, registration, or other purposes.
+Common terms used in a Gift Affidavit include:

 As a reference, this document may also be referred to as: